Do you think you have been provided with sub-standard medical care, and as a result of that inadequate treatment, you have suffered an injury?

 - Failure to monitor your condition, or follow through with post-operative care

 - Failure to report or incorrectly report test results

 - Failure to warn you of the risks

 WHAT TYPES OF MEDICAL NEGLIGENCE CLAIMS ARE THERE?

 There are many types of medical negligence claims that can be made.
-At Garling & Co Lawyers we have over 20 years’ experience in resolving medical negligence claims and the most common claims we see are: -
+At Garling & Co Lawyers we have over 20 years’ experience in resolving compensation claims for medical negligence and the most common claims we see are: -

 - Botched breast surgery: double mastectomy, lumpectomy, reductions, implants